travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       * The key problem we ran into was that we had to redirect stderr to stdout in the PowerShell script with ``$env:GIT_REDIRECT_STDERR = '2>&1'``.
 This was described in this [issue][redirect-issue].

+Other thoughts on the build task:

+* Too many files are checked in the pipeline build.
+Building locally, only checks in what really changed.
+Why?

+* We work in Visual Studio Code, and we kept forgetting to pull first to get chnages the pipeline submitted.
+It's obvious, but represented a change of thinking.

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/